 The student council is the students' body in the school democracy.
 Each class is represented, elected by the class with a personal substitute.
+The working language of the student council is Norwegian.

 In order to make the school democracy work, it is of vital importance that the students elect their representative after careful considerations and use this body to help us create the best school possible.
 The class representative is the link between your class and the rest of the school community.
 The school hopes that the students use their voice actively.
 The class representative is the voice of the class, and (s)he will give a reference to the students about the things that have been discussed in the student council.